Minor 7ths – Dictation Down

-In this lesson, you will focus on playing Major 7ths on your instrument.
+In this lesson you will hear Minor 7ths played downwards (descending) and play them on your instrument.

 Minor 7ths – Writing By Name